iammateus/AuthAPI/README.md

 # Auth API

-A Node.js authentication API with very simple endpoints, created to provide straightforward user authentication.
+A Node.js authentication API that uses JWT to provide very simple endpoints, and straightforward user authentication.

 This project has a basic behavior and it's intended to be the backbone of more complex user management.